sadaiyer/kubernetes/githhub/nexus.md

 Snapshot repo - used for ongoing development - so different version

-For production releases, after changing version from 0-0-1-snapshot to 1.0.0, then it will deploy to production releases - mycompany-release
+For production releases, after changing version from 0-0-1-snapshot to 1.0.0, then it will deploy to production releases - mycompany-release.
+The word snapshot is the key.
+Assuming 1.0.0 is having issues, if you try to deploy 1.0.0 again to the release, it will error http-400 - Bad Request.

+Option is to change version, but what if folks are using 1.1.0.
+There is an option for the repo - "Disable Redeploy", change that to "Allow redeploy"; this will allow you to redeploy 1.0.0 again.
+Settings (Gear icon) for the repo...

 ```
 </p>